I am currently looking for a internship opportunity from Jun'25 to Aug'26 (3 full months)!

 Hello!
 I'm Celeste, a Year 3 Computer Engineering student at the National University of Singapore (NUS), graduating in 2027 with a B.Eng and continuing on to a Master's in 2028.

-I started coding and tinkering with robotics from a young age, from early robotics projects, to robotics clubs, and then eventually to representing Singapore at international competitions.
+I started coding and tinkering with robotics from a young age, from early robotics projects, to robotics clubs, and eventually representing Singapore at international competitions.
 Over time, I’ve developed a passion for building reliable systems that bridge software, hardware, and real-world applications.
 Click here for more information.

 B.Eng in Computer Engineering